Develop a list of programs

 - Cost and opportunities for financial assistance

 Compare your qualifications with admissions requirements.
-This will rule in and rule out certain programs.
+This will rule out certain programs.

 Evaluate your financial situation.
 Applying to grad schools can get expensive.
-These are the costs to consider:
+These are some of the costs to consider:

 - Application fees: $25 - $75 per school